tigllon/Dynamic_load_balancer/README.md

 docker login
 ```
 This would cause the on-demand downloading of the container images, so we do not have to download them manually.
-But if you do want/can't  to login , then downalod the [image](https://hub.docker.com/repository/docker/tigllon/load_balancer) at your workstation.
+But if you do not want/can't  to login , then downalod the [image](https://hub.docker.com/repository/docker/tigllon/load_balancer) at your workstation.

 Now , provison the load balancer using ansible-playbook
 ```